Intensive Marriage Counseling

 A couple’s vacation at Texas Marriage Retreat might not only save your marriage, but it might also save your life.
 In order for it to work, you have to change your mind-set.
 Your mind-set or mindfulness will reflect how you react to your health, relationship, children and your job.
 All of these things will pay a stiff price due to the lack of quality downtime.
 A nine-year study by Brooks Gump, an associate professor of psychology at the State University of New York, Oswego, found that men who skipped vacation for five consecutive years were 30 percent more likely to suffer heart attacks than those who took at least one week’s annual leave.
 Even skipping one year’s vacation was associated with elevated risk of heart disease.
 Women who take vacations frequently are less likely to become tense, depressed, or tired, and are more satisfied with their marriage.
 According to a study by the Arizona Department of Health Services, these personal psychological benefits led to an increased quality of life and may also lead to improved work performance.
-At Texas Marriage Retreat, we set up an environment that helps you deal with the stress of marriage counseling in an atmosphere that doesn’t feel like a clinic or stuffy office but instead gives you the feeling of sitting in an up-scale living room talking with close friends who are trained marriage counselors whose only concern is helping you to get your marriage back on track.
+At TMR, we set up an environment that helps you deal with the stress of couples counseling in an atmosphere that doesn’t feel like a clinic or stuffy office but instead gives you the feeling of sitting in an up-scale living room talking with close friends who are trained marriage counselors whose only concern is helping you to get your marriage back on track.
 What you have to do on your part is to prepare yourself for a stressful vacation.
 Yes, intense marriage counseling is stressful; I’m not going to lie to you.
 Even though we are going to do everything that we can in order to help you control stress levels including a nice atmosphere, massage and aromatherapy, and a place to stay on the grounds.
 There will still be stress, after all, it’s marriage counseling.
-Help yourself get in the right mind-set by dealing with the little things before you leave for Texas Marriage Retreat.
+Help yourself get in the right mind-set by dealing with the little things before you leave for Texas Marriage Retreat intensive marriage counseling.

 The Mind Set